All the World's a Stage | Summary and Questions & Answers Class 11 by Suraj Bhatt

 Answer:

-In the second line, simile, a figure of speech has been employed where the boy has been compared with snail using like.
+In the second line, simile, a figure of speech has been employed where the boy has been compared with a snail using like.

 iii.
 Who is compared to the snail?